 These exoskeletons have features of both mechanical as well as electrical exoskeletons.

-They are expensive than other types of exoskeletons but offers more flexibility in the work as it can be operated manually or electrically.
+They are more expensive than other types of exoskeletons but offer more flexibility in the work as they can be operated manually or electrically.

 They are suitable for both short and long time types of work.

 b.
 Based on the Area of the Body They Support